Red Light Therapy vs Infrared Sauna: What's Actually Different and Which Is Right for You

 Are there any dangers to infrared sauna?

-Sauna use is contraindicated for: pregnancy, unstable cardiovascular conditions (consult physician), recent acute injury (heat worsens acute inflammation), and alcohol use (dehydration + vasodilation risk).
-Always hydrate before and after.
-For healthy adults, the long-term safety data from Finnish studies is reassuring — decades of daily use without adverse effects in the studied population.
+Sauna use is generally not recommended during pregnancy, with unstable cardiovascular conditions (consult your physician), soon after an acute injury (heat can worsen fresh inflammation), or combined with alcohol (dehydration plus vasodilation raises risk of fainting).
+Always hydrate before and after, and build heat tolerance gradually.
+For healthy adults, the long-term Finnish safety data is reassuring.

 Featured Products